zpc-dragon/A-small-compiler-based-on-Little-C/README.md

-# a-Small-C-Compiler-Frontend
+# A small compiler based on Little C
-Design of a Small Compiler Frontend Based on Little C
+Design of a Small Compiler  Based on Little C

 The project consists of four parts: pre-task, task 1, task 2, and task 3.